L1cccy/Cat12/README.md

 # https://aistudio.baidu.com/datasetdetail/10954
 # You can download the train set and test set and the train set label from the above URL.
+# Here resnet50 model in pytorch is used for training